syncthing/syncthing/README-Docker.md

     syncthing/syncthing:latest
 ```

+## Discovery

-Note that local device discovery will not work with the above command, resulting in poor local transfer rates if local device addresses are not manually configured.
+Note that local device discovery will not work with the above command,
+resulting in poor local transfer rates if local device addresses are not
+manually configured.

 To allow local discovery, the docker host network can be used instead: